PrekshaYadav/DMDD_Assignment4/Views.md

         Create View AccRateWithCGPA As Select University.University_Id, university_name, Chance_of_Admit from University left join requirements on University.University_ID = Requirements.University_ID where CGPA >= 7;

     `Select * from AccRateWithCGPA`

+5. View the universities which offer course of “Computer science and engineering”.

+    The dataset does not have details of courses.

+6. View the course which has requirements of IELTS<7.0 band.

+    The dataset does not have details of courses.

+7. View the twitter username for the tweets related to Princeton University.

+    The dataset does not have a details of twitter scap data.

+8. Which universities have a higher acceptance rate and a lower graduation rate?

+    The dataset does not have details of graduation rate.

+9. Which universities have a high intake of international students in fall 2022?

+    The dataset does not have details of intake of international students.

+10. Determine which university is in a developed location and has a vast job market (city or rural).

+    No such information present in the dataset.

+11. How many universities have a high graduation rate in 2021?

+    The dataset does not have details of graduation rate.

+12. Which universities have IVY league status and view acceptance rate?

+    The dataset does not have details of IVY league status.

+13. Determine which universities have GRE requirements such as Verbal > = 155, Quants > = 160, and AWA > = 3.

+    All the universities in the dataset have combined GRE score requirement.

+14. What is the most popular course of study in the top 10–20 universities?

+    The dataset does not have a details of courses.

+15. Which of the following private universities doesn’t have GRE or English proficiency exam requirements for application?

+    All the universities in the dataset have combined GRE and IELTS/TOEFL requirement.